How to Check if a File or Directory Exists in Python

-In this tutorial, we’ll show you three different techniques about how to check for a file’s existence.
+This tutorial shows three different techniques about how to check for a file’s existence.

-Check if File Exist
+Check if File Exists

 The simplest way to check whether a file exists is to try to open the file.
 This approach doesn’t require importing any module and works with both Python 2 and 3.
 Use this method if you want to open the file and perform some action.

 The following snippet is using a simple try-except block.
 We are trying to open the file

 filename.txt, and if the file doesn’t exist, an